Ajayshady/Needs_Follow/Star_Astrology_Follow.md

-# what to follow about astrology madam:-
+# Needs to follow about astrology madam:-

 1. Own House